-Use of the Made for Apple badge means that an accessory has been designed to connect Use of the Made for Apple bauge means that an access, and has been certified by the developer specifically to iPhone, iPad and iPod touch models, and has been certified by the developer to meet Apple performance standards.
+Use of the Made for Apple badge means that an accessory has been designed to connect Use of the Made for Apple bauge means that an accessor, made and specifically to iPhone, iPad and iPod touch models, and has been certified by the developer to meet Apple performance standards.
 Apple is not responsible for the operation of this device or its compliance with safety and regulatory standards.